ferrous-systems/embedded-trainings-2020/beginner/README.md

 ### Slices

-The `send` method takes a *slice of bytes* (`&[u8]`).
-A slice is a *reference* -- in Rust, a reference (`&`) is a non-null pointer that's compile-time known to point into valid (e.g. non-freed) memory -- into a list of elements stored in contiguous memory.
+The `send` method takes a *reference* -- in Rust, a reference (`&`) is a non-null pointer that's compile-time known to point into valid (e.g. non-freed) memory --  to a `Packet` as argument.
+A `Packet` is a stack-allocated, fixed-size buffer.
+You can fill the `Packet` (buffer) with data using the `copy_from_slice` method -- this will overwrite previously stored data.

+This `copy_from_slice` method takes a *slice of bytes* (`&[u8]`).
+A slice is a reference into a list of elements stored in contiguous memory.
 One way to create a slice is to take a reference to an *array*, a fixed-size list of elements stored in contiguous memory.

 ``` rust
 // stack allocated array